 For JURIST, coverage of the Myanmar coup is personal.
 Despite the risks, Myanmar law student correspondents – most of them women – covered the coup for JURIST from its beginning and have kept reporting in its aftermath.
 In a bid to keep the crisis in the public dialogue, we have conducted a series of interviews with some of the law students and young lawyers whose lives have been affected by Myanmar’s tumult, ranging from law students who fled abroad to save their futures and continue their studies to those who put down their textbooks and went into the jungle to take up arms against the junta as part of the pro-democracy resistance.
 Their accounts reflect the full range of emotional responses, from despair to anger to hope.

 The interviews, which will be published in a series of articles, explore the challenges and opportunities facing young people in Myanmar as they navigate a country in political turmoil.
-This is the second interview in a seven-part series.
-The first interview can be found here.
+This is the second interview in a seven-part series, with links to all that have been published so far below.
+Please note that our interviewees’ names have been kept private to protect their security unless otherwise noted.

 Please note that our interviewees’ names have been kept private to protect their security unless otherwise noted.